christianrollo/rollo-wireless-setup/README.md

 # rollo-wireless-setup

-Community guide for setting up the Rollo Wireless Printer and printing shipping labels with Rollo Ship.
+Community guide for setting up the **Rollo Wireless Label Printer X1040** and printing shipping labels with Rollo Ship.

-## Rollo Wireless Printer – First Time Setup Guide
+## Rollo Wireless Thermal Printer X1040 – First Time Setup Guide

-Welcome to your new **[Rollo Wireless Printer](https://www.rollo.com/product/rollo-wireless-printer/)** 🎉 This guide will help you set up your printer for the first time and get started with wireless shipping label printing.
+Welcome to your new **[Rollo Wireless Label Printer X1040](https://www.rollo.com/product/rollo-wireless-printer/)** 🎉 This guide will help you set up your **Rollo Wireless Thermal Printer X1040** for the first time and get started with wireless shipping label printing.

 ---

 ## 📦 What You’ll Need

-* A **Rollo Wireless Printer**
+* A **Rollo Wireless Label Printer X1040**
 * Rollo labels (inserted face-down from the back)
 * The **Rollo Ship app** (downloadable from the [App Store](https://apps.apple.com/us/app/rollo-print-labels-ship/id1466976675) or [Google Play](https://play.google.com/store/apps/details?id=com.rollo.shipmanager))
 * A Wi-Fi connection